AhmedKasu/Helsinki_City_Bike_App/README.md

 Depending on the platform you want to deploy, follow instructions on Vite official page.

+This app is deployed to vercel. [check it out](https://helsinki-city-bike-app.vercel.app/)

 ## ⛏️ Built Using <a name = "built_using"></a>

 - [NodeJs](https://nodejs.org/en/) - Package manager